Changing Habits One Step at a Time

 Step two: contemplation

-When you’re ready to take the next step, counseling or life and wellness coaching can help you navigate your choices.
-Dr. Durana is available for consultations in Bethesda, Reston and Northern Virginia.
+When you’re ready to take the next step, individual counseling or life and wellness coaching can help you navigate your choices.
+Dr. Durana is available for consultations in Bethesda, Reston and Washington DC.

 Step three: preparation